mozilla/data-docs/src/contributing/index.md

 ```
 ~~~

-Which will be rendered as:
+Which is then rendered as:

 ```mermaid
 graph LR